MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 ## Establish a test strategy

-Understand your plans to validate that your copilots and integrations work as expected.
+Ensure you have a clear plan to validate that your copilots and integrations function as expected.

-Define your test strategy for intelligent application workloads.
-Use the [Test Framework](https://aka.ms/PVASamples/PVATestFramework) to bulk test user utterances and validate that the appropriate topic triggers or that the first "did you mean" option is the correct one in 90% of the time.
+- Define your test strategy for intelligent application workloads.
+Use the [Test Framework](https://aka.ms/PVASamples/PVATestFramework) to bulk test user utterances and validate that the appropriate topic triggers or that the first "did you mean" option is the correct one in 90% of the cases.

-Integrations are tested as part the full end-to-end conversation testing with the Test Framework scale test capability.
+- Test integrations as part of the full end-to-end conversation testing with the Test Framework scale test capability.

-Use the [Power CAT Copilot Studio Kit](https://github.com/microsoft/Power-CAT-Copilot-Studio-Kit) to configure copilots and tests.
+- Use the [Power CAT Copilot Studio Kit](https://github.com/microsoft/Power-CAT-Copilot-Studio-Kit) to configure copilots and tests.
 Run individual tests against the Copilot Studio APIs (Direct Line), and evaluate the copilot responses against expected results.

-Ensure that you understand nonfunctional requirements like availability, compliance, data retention/residency, performance, privacy, recovery time, security, and scalability.
-For example, a chat widget on the website should load and start the conversation in less than 5 seconds when clicked or a cloud flow triggered to return information to the user need to return the desired data in a maximum of 10 seconds.
+- Ensure that you understand nonfunctional requirements like availability, compliance, data retention/residency, performance, privacy, recovery time, security, and scalability.
+For example, a chat widget on the website should load and start a conversation within 5 seconds of being clicked.
+Similarly, a cloud flow triggered to return information to the user should provide the desired data within 10 seconds.

 ## Related information